-If you don’t adequately chill the Oreo balls before dipping them in chocolate, the chocolate will be too hot and will melt the balls, causing them to crumble apart.
+If you don’t adequately chill them before dipping in chocolate, the chocolate will be too hot and will melt the balls, causing them to crumble apart.

 Store leftover Oreo balls in an airtight container in the refrigerator for up to 1 week.
-Do not leave Oreo balls out of refrigeration for more than 2 hours.
+Do not leave these truffles out of refrigeration for more than 2 hours.

 Freeze Oreo balls in a single layer on a lined baking sheet until solid, about 1-2 hours.
 Transfer to an airtight container or Ziplock bag to store for up to 2 months.
 Let thaw overnight in the refrigerator before serving.

 These Oreo cookie balls make a great addition to your holiday cookie platter.
 Serve them alongside holiday classics, like peanut butter blossoms, spritz cookies, gingerbread cookies, cream cheese mints, pecan sandies, riscotti, snickerdoodles, or Christmas crack.